MRC-Harwell/cytometer/INSTALL.md

 compilation errors when the GPU was selected, whereas Theano 0.9.0 would make Keras segfault with `model.add()` using the GPU.
 Instead, we work with the latest `master` versions of Keras and Theano.

+1. Install BLAS library, development version, so that Theano code can be compiled with it

+        sudo apt install libblas-dev
 1. Install python packages

         # Select local conda environment